jbcoe/value_types/DRAFT.md

 #### X.Y.1 Class template indirect general [indirect.general]

-1. An _indirect value_ is an object that manages the lifetime of an owned object.
+1. An indirect object manages the lifetime of an owned object.
-An indirect value object is _valueless_ if it has no owned object.
-An indirect value may only become valueless after it has been moved from.
+An indirect object is _valueless_ if it has no owned object.
+An indirect object may only become valueless after it has been moved from.

 2. In every specialization `indirect<T, Allocator>`, if the type `allocator_traits<Allocator>::value_type` is not the same type as `T`,